Alicia-y/Telling-stories-with-data-final-paper/README.md

 - Download a ZIP file of this repository and open the .Rproj file in RStudio
 - Run 01-cata_cleaning.R to clean the original dataset
 - Run paper.rmd to generate the pdf version of the paper
-- Please remeber to adjust the path when you read in and write the data based on where you saved this project
+- Please remember to change the path when you read in and write the data based on where you saved this project